dmolsen/MQSugr/README.md

-    jsPath  = 'js/';    // the default path to the js files mm      = 'min';    // the default value for min-width vs max-width mt      = 'screen'; // the default value for media type for the media queries (e.g. screen) lbd     = 'css';    // the default files that should be loaded (can be css, js, both, or none)
+    jsPath  = 'js/';    // the default path to the js files mm      = 'min';    // the default value for min-width vs max-width mt      = 'screen'; // the default value for media type for the media queries (e.g. screen) lbd     = 'js';    // the default files that should be loaded (can be css, js, both, or none)

 These defaults can be overridden by simply including the new values in the call to initialize MQSugr like so: